 The University of Melbourne Herbarium runs a Volunteer Program for local students and other interested people.
 Through this program participants can gain skills in plant sciences, herbarium curation and managing a scientific or historical collection, which may complement and enhance undergraduate/postgraduate studies.
-The program runs during semester, and herbarium volunteers are required to contribute a minimum of two hours per week for the 12 weeks.
+The program runs during semester, and herbarium volunteers are required to contribute a minimum of three hours per week for the 12 weeks

 Volunteer tasks are varied and can include, mounting/repackaging specimens, specimen data capture, assisting with specimen imaging, incorporating/filing specimens.
 All training is provided on the job so all you need is an interest in and desire to learn about plants.
 Each volunteer is allocated a weekly timeslot.
 Every effort will be made to enable volunteering around your other commitments; however, due to the popularity of the program and supervisor availability your preferred timeslot may not be available.